Heroin addiction can be incredibly difficult to overcome. It requires consistent, high-quality treatment.

 Do your research and gather as much information as you can about your options.

 Make a checklist of what you want in a treatment center.
-Options you can choose from include:

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a treatment location finder and a helpline that can direct you to further resources.
 It can be reached at 1-800-662-4357.
 These resources are confidential and free.